microsoft/project15/Developer-Guide/Architecture-Overview.md

 - A web site to interact with IoT Hub to perform device management tasks
 - Route device management events from IoT Hub to the web site

-More on IoT Device Management : [Open Platform Developer Guide : Device Provisioning](Device-Provisioning.md)
+More on IoT Device Management : [Open Platform Developer Guide : IoT Device Management](IoT-Device-Management.md)

 ![Device Management](media/DeviceManagement.png)